longboarder241/PolyMC-voidtemplate/README.md

-Instructions
+#Instructions

--rename the folder to PolyMC (Case Sensitive)
--go into cloned void-packages/srcpkgs folder and delete current PolyMC folder, the current one just redirects to the protest piece known as PrismLauncher copy the cloned folder to void-packages/srcpkgs/ ./xbps-src pkg PolyMC xbps-install -vR hostdir/binpkgs PolyMC
+    rename the folder to PolyMC (Case Sensitive) go into cloned void-packages/srcpkgs folder and delete current PolyMC folder, the current one just redirects to the protest piece known as PrismLauncher copy the cloned folder to void-packages/srcpkgs/
+    ./xbps-src pkg PolyMC
+    xbps-install -vR hostdir/binpkgs PolyMC